VaniaTominc/GA---Project-01/README.md

   - There were some unexplainable cases where Soldiers or Enemies disappeared from the grid, but I managed to sort the majority of the bugs during the coding week.
   - Not a bug, per se, but Mr. Trump has a red point on his face.
 I think it might be due to the opacity settings in the CSS file (equals to 1).
   - When the game ends, pop-up windows appear.
-If a player clicks on the “no” button, the website does not refresh and restart but reverts to the previous step.
-And the player has one more life.
+If a player clicks on the “no” button, the website does not refresh or restart but reverts to the previous step and the player has one more life.
 It is a bug for cheating.

 + ### Challenges